aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ### "Udemy has detected that I'm using automation tools to browse the website!
 What should I do?"
 <img src="https://i.imgur.com/pBrFinT.png" />
+Relax!
+This happens when you run the script several times in a short interval of time.
+Solve the captcha, close the browser and the webdriver, and simply re-run the bot.
+Easy peasy lemon squeezy! 🍋🙃

 ---